Adamant-im/adamant-notificationService/README.md

         * port (int, optional)

 - PollingWroker: Polling settings.
 Properties:
-    + Warmup (bool, optional, default: true): Start with a warmup.
-If this set to true, Worker will try to fetch latest block height from ADAMANT, and then begins the loop with this height.
-If param set to false or warmup failed, Worker will start processing from 0, do not try this on live network.
     + Delay (milliseconds as int, optional, default: 2000): delay between two requests.
     + NlogConfig (string, optional, default: 'nlog.config'): path to NLog configuration file.
+    + Startup (enum, optional, default: database): Startup mode.
+Options:
+        * database: Try to load saved last height from database, and begin from this value.
+If failed or no value saved, go to 'network' mode.
+        * network: Try to get last transaction from network and use it height as last height value.
+If failed or no transaction received, go to 'initial' mode.
+        * initial: Start from height 0.

 - SignalsRegistration: Signals polling & registration settings.
 Properties:
-    + Warmup (bool, optional, default: true): Start with a warmup.
-If this set to true, Worker will try to fetch latest block height from ADAMANT, and then begins the loop with this height.
-If param set to false or warmup failed, Worker will start processing from 0, do not try this on live network.
     + Delay (milliseconds as int, optional, default: 2000): delay between two requests.
     + NlogConfig (string, optional, default: 'nlog.config'): path to NLog configuration file.
     + Address (string, required): ANS account address to poll signals.
     + PrivateKey (string, required): ANS account private key to decode signals.
+    + Startup (enum, optional, default: database): Startup mode.
+Options:
+        * database: Try to load saved last height from database, and begin from this value.
+If failed or no value saved, go to 'network' mode.
+        * network: Try to get last transaction from network and use it height as last height value.
+If failed or no transaction received, go to 'initial' mode.
+        * initial: Start from height 0.

 - ApplePusher: APNS settings.
 Sections:
     + Certificate.
 Properties: